UPDATED JANUARY 2019

 Going off for lunch with a group of five girls was quite funny at times – you won’t believe some of the things that locals said to us.
 However, had I attempted to grab lunch by myself, I’d have been intimidated by the attention and the men following me down the street singing songs about my glorious behind (their words, not mine!), and would probably have spent much of my holiday hiding out in my hotel room.

 Egypt is predominantly Muslim, so conservative dress is the standard.
-I wanted to blend in… as much as a short, curvy, green-eyed white girl can blend in, in Egypt, so I did some research on what to wear in Egypt before I arrived.
+I wanted to blend in… as much as a short, curvy, green-eyed white girl can blend in, so I did some research on what to wear in Egypt before I arrived.
 I packed a very specific wardrobe consisting of dark sunglasses, wide-brimmed hats, long skirts, gauzy tops and linen pants.

 Being modestly dressed didn’t stop the all hassling, not by a long shot, but it did keep some of the attention off of me.